- Purpose

 |

-ACTIVITY | RESPONSIBILITY | STEPS | |
+Activity | Responsibility | Steps | |

-A. | Developing and implementing strategies to identify and remove or reduce risks of child abuse | Associate Director,Governance, Legal and Risk |
+A. | Developing and implementing strategies to identify and remove or reduce risks of child abuse. | Chief Operating Officer |

 |

-Executive Deans Deans Directors |
+Pro Vice-Chancellors Executive Deans Deans Deputy Deans Directors |

 |